ComputingStack/Uniview-OpenStack-Portal/README.md

 **Abstraction:** One console, One credential, One-time sign in to access many nothing shared OpenStacks.

 **Hot-Swapping Infrastructure:** Administrators can add or decommission clusters as needed without affecting the user base.
 To the end user, the cloud remains a single, continuous service regardless of one backend OpenStack changes.
+Migrating VM from one to another OpenStack is fully facilitated by one click like live migraiton by tenant user without need of admin permission.

 **Federated Identity:** Uniview integrates easily with enterprise identity providers like OpenID, Microsoft Entra ID, and Active Directory.